cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for NIST P-256 {#suites-p256}

-The suites P256-SHA256-SSWU-RO- and P256-SHA256-SSWU-NU-
-are defined for the NIST P-256 elliptic curve {{FIPS186-4}}.
+The NIST P-256 elliptic curve {{FIPS186-4}} has the following parameters.
-These suites share the following parameters:

 - E: y^2 = x^3 + A * x + B, where
    - A = -3